 This meta approach to giving shows deliberately uncreative titles reaches its nadir with what I call the “list” approach.
 I don’t know if Three Men and a Baby was the earliest case, but several sitcoms followed whose titles essentially described the cast in the most basic of terms: My Two Dads, Two Guys And A Girl (originally called Two Guys, a Girl and a Pizza Place, and not to be confused with the Robert Downey Jr. movie Two Girls and a Guy), Two and a Half Men, 2 Broke Girls and Girls are the best examples.

 I’m not sure if cinema trends influence television or vice-versa, but there have been several movies (all comedies) in the last couple of years that do nothing to eradicate this annoying habit: Grown-Ups, Bridesmaids, Spring Breakers, Horrible Bosses, Identity Thief, Tower Heist, Zookeeper, Bad Teacher, even Bad Grandpa.
 In an age in which television seems to exist primarily for the purpose of generating social media posts it’s not surprising that priorities have shifted.
 Few people actually sit down to watch TV as it airs; instead the best parts of shows are enjoyed after the fact on YouTube or as live trending tweets.
-Similarly most movies are available on DVD before their cinema run has ended.
+Similarly most movies are available on DVD or streaming before their cinema run has ended.
 Faced with such an excess of competition, the titles of TV shows and movies no longer have to appeal or intrigue, but rather explain a premise as quickly as possible, that would-be viewers can understand without even watching it.
 I can only assume that this irritating fad will subside only after reaching its obvious conclusion, in which titles are combined with a one-word review.
 Although incredibly, neither “Unfunny Sitcom” nor “Bad Movie” sound particularly far-fetched.